bc-compsci-club/team-tech-project-website/docs/faq.md

 ### My question isn't answered here!
 What should I do?

-If you have a specific question about the event itself, send us an email at contact@bccompsci.club, but if you have a general question, try asking on our Discord community.
+If you have a specific question about the event itself, send us an email at teamtechproject@bccompsci.club, but if you have a general question, try asking on our Discord community.